These angel food cupcakes are light, fluffy, and melt in your mouth. Topped with whipped cream and sweet berries, they’re a simple, elegant treat.

 With such few ingredients in angel food cake, each and every one of them are very important to the final outcome.

-- cream of tartar – the acid that stabilizes the egg whites; you’ll find in the spice aisle of the grocery store
+- Cream of tartar – This stabilizes the egg whites.
+You can find it in the spice aisle.

-- heavy whipping cream – for the topping, look for the highest fat content you can find for the best mouthfeel
+- Heavy whipping cream – Go for the highest fat content you can find for the topping—it gives the best texture.

 Recipe Tips

-If you don’t have superfine sugar, you can add the same amount of granulated sugar to a blender or food processor and pulse until it’s almost powdery.
+- If you don’t have superfine sugar, just toss the same amount of granulated sugar into a blender or food processor and pulse it until it’s almost powdery.
+That’s how I do it when I run out of superfine sugar.

 More Cupcakes To Love